davehthompson/driftSFDCstreaming/README.md

-# driftSFDCstreaming
-Node app that listens for specific events in SFDC, queries Drift, and if applicable manipulate/change data in Drift to mirror SFDC

 # Drift Salesforce (SFDC) Streaming API App

 Server side application written in Node that listens for specific events in SFDC, queries Drift, and if applicable manipulate/change data in Drift to mirror SFDC.